 COMMENCEMENT 2014 is Saturday May 17!
 Please review graduation requirements below:

 1. Completion of a minimum of 128 semester hours (120 for evening degree students) and a cumulative grade point average of 2.0 or higher on Oglethorpe course work.
-No more than four semester hours earned in Team Teaching for Critical Thinking, no more than two independent studies, and no more than 16 semester hours of internship are permitted to count toward the 128 semester hour requirement.
+No more than four semester hours earned in Team Teaching for Critical Thinking, no more than eight hours of independent studies, and no more than 12 semester hours of internship are permitted to count toward the 128 semester hour requirement.

 2. A minimum of 64 semester hours must be completed at Oglethorpe to earn an Oglethorpe degree with 52 of the last 64 hours earned in residence.
 Courses taken at Atlanta Regional Council for Higher Education institutions on a cross-registration basis and courses in an approved study abroad program (with prior approval of the director of study abroad) count as Oglethorpe courses for the purpose of meeting this residency requirement.

 3. Satisfaction of core requirements (general education requirements for day students) and major field or dual degree requirements (see appropriate disciplinary headings for descriptions).
 Completion at Oglethorpe of at least half the semester hours for each major.